waimea-jrgerraty/level-3-programming-assessment/README.md

 The project is written in the [Kotlin](https://kotlinlang.org) programming language and demonstrates a number of **complex programming techniques**:
 - Programming a graphical user interface (GUI)
-- Reading from, or writing to, files
 - Object-oriented programming (OOP) classes and objects
-- Using non-core API, library or framework
 - Using complex data structures (e.g. stacks, queues, trees, graphs)

 [//]: # (** EDIT LIST ABOVE TO MATCH YOUR PROJECT**)